Skip to Content

 Kids love the Church Street Marketplace!

 There are musicians, street performers, happy dogs, and kids with ice cream cones.
 Church Street is the place to go when you want a latte, a diamond necklace, a new outfit, or a burrito.
-It’s good for an afternoon of people-watching or an excuse to spend all your money.
-It’s a must-visit destination for anyone who wants the Burlington experience.

 Learn about the Natural History of Vermont’s Primal Sea at the ECHO Center

 The Echo Center on Lake Champlain.
-Photo Source: Depositphotos

 The Echo Leahy Center Lake Champlain in Burlington, is part museum, part playground — with loads of exhibits and hands-on learning opportunities for kids and adults.
 It is home to more than 70 species of fish, amphibians, and reptiles, and also provides space for traveling exhibitions.

 ECHO stands for Ecology, Culture, History, and Opportunities for Stewardship of the Lake Champlain Basin.
-It’s located right on the waterfront and is the perfect family excursion for a rainy day.
-You can read more about rates, directions, and current exhibits on the ECHO Center website.
+It’s located right on the waterfront and is the perfect family excursion on a rainy day.

 Watch the Sunset from Oakledge Park